Kanchenjunga Base Camp Trekking - 24 Days

 Why trek to Kanchenjunga Base Camp?

-Kanchenjunga trip is a challenging tough trip across the picturesque and harsh terrain of eastern Nepal.
+Kanchenjunga trip is a challenging and tough trip across the picturesque and harsh terrain of eastern Nepal.
 The walk begins from Taplejung and takes you through a range of scenery such as lush woods, alpine meadows, high mountain passes, and traditional Nepalese villages.

-The stunning vistas of Mount Kanchenjunga, the third highest peak of the world, are one of the incredible highlights of the trek.
-Other spectacular peaks can be seen are Kanchenjunga Main (8,586m), Kanchenjunga West (8,505m), Kanchenjunga Central (8,482m), Kanchenjunga South (8,494m), Mount Jannu (7,710m), Mount Yalung Kang (8,505m),Mount Talung (7,349m), and many more.
+The stunning vistas of Mount Kanchenjunga, the third-highest peak of the world, are one of the incredible highlights of the trek.
+Other spectacular peaks that can be seen are Kanchenjunga Main (8,586m), Kanchenjunga West (8,505m), Kanchenjunga Central (8,482m), Kanchenjunga South (8,494m), Mount Jannu (7,710m), Mount Yalung Kang (8,505m),Mount Talung (7,349m), and many more.

 The hike is strenuous and requires a high degree of fitness and endurance.
 Each day will require many hours of trekking, with some days demanding difficult ascents and descents.
 The effort, however, is well worth it because the scenery and sensations on this walk are absolutely remarkable.